-Let's check our work.
-The Left Treadle should hang about two inches below its pulley, the Right Treadle should nearly touch the floor.
-If this is not what you have, go back over the cable installation procedure and see if you can find the problem.
-Check, too, that the cables are properly located on their respective pulleys.

-INSTALL THE SHELF

-- 1.)
-You're nearly finished! -- time to install the shelf. - Orient the shelf so that the felt strips on the bottom will lay atop the three sets of harness pulleys when the shelf is in place.
-These act as cable retainers and will keep your Harness Cables properly located when you treadle. - Slide the shelf into the grooves in the Harness Pulley Supports. - Insert the Retention Pin into its hole.
+inches the flo install Check check our work.
+The Left Treadle should hang about two s below its pulley, the Right Treadle should nearly touch oor.
+If this is not what you have, go back over the cable lation procedure and see if you can find the problem. <, too, that the cables are properly located on their re- ive pulleys.
+INSTALL THE SHELF 1.)
+You're nearly finished! time to install the shelf. • Orient the shelf so that the felt strips on the bottom will lay atop the three sets of harness pulleys when the shelf is in place.
+These act as cable retainers and will keep your Harness Cables properly located when you treadle. • Slide the shelf into the grooves in the Harness Pulley Supports. • Insert the Retention Pin into its hole.
 It will, and should be, tight.
-It will loosen over time. - If you cannot push the pin all the way into the shelf, check that you haven't put the shelf in backwards.

-THE COMPU-DOBBY

-There remains one last assembly operation -- the installation of your Compu-Dobby.
-No doubt you're extremely anxious to get a warp on the loom.
-This next part won't take much time or effort, but it does require precision so, if you're feeling at all fatigued, you may want to take a short break.
-When you return, we'll put the brains in the box.
+It will loosen over time.
+If you cannot push the pin all the way into the shelf, check that you haven't put the shelf in backwards.
+THE COMPU-DOBBY of you get a or effo all fat e remains one last assembly operation the installation our Compu-Dobby.
+No doubt you're extremely anxious to warp on the loom.
+This next part won't take much time fort, but it does require precision so, if you're feeling at tigued, you may want to take a short break.
+When you h, we'll put the brains in the box.
+GENERAL INFORMATION 1.)

-GENERAL INFORMATION

-- 1.)
 The Control Box on your loom is designed to sit atop the shelf.
-If you wish, you may actually locate it at a side table, provided the cables reach. - 2.)
+If you wish, you may actually locate it at a side table, provided the cables reach.
+2.)
 We use the same Compu-Dobby on several of our looms and it has it's own manual.
 You'll refer to this manual from here.
 As you work through the directions, you'll find that some instructions are clearly written for other looms.
 This won't be particularly troublesome; the thrust of the procedure is clear and we'll already have done some of the operations for you.
-If you become confused at any point, please call our Customer Service number (888 893-0913) and ask for Compu-Dobby support.
+If you become confused at any point, please call our Customer Service number (800 626-9615) and ask for Compu-Dobby support.

 3.)
 Once you've installed and adjusted the Compu-Dobby, secured the cables, and made the computer connections, return to these instructions and we'll see about getting a warp on your loom!

-INSTALLATION

-Now, open the Compu-Dobby box: find the manual: begin with Install the Solenoid Box.
+INSTALLATION Now, open the Compu-Dobby box: find the manual: begin with Install the Solenoid Box .
 See you when you return!